 Profile

-Jeremy helps clients litigate constitutional, statutory, and regulatory issues in courts and in federal and state administrative agencies.
-He has represented a broad range of clients on matters relating to constitutional law, administrative law, election law, and the interpretation of federal statutes and regulations.
-Jeremy has been the lead drafter of briefs filed at all levels of the federal judicial system, including the U.S. Supreme Court, and his amicus work has been cited favorably in appellate court decisions and in media coverage of cases.
+Jeremy litigates constitutional, statutory, and regulatory issues before federal and state courts and administrative agencies.
+He has developed successful legal arguments that have been adopted in decisions at all levels of the federal judicial system, including the U.S. Supreme Court.
+His amicus work has also been cited favorably in appellate court decisions and in media coverage of cases.

 In addition to private practice, Jeremy has worked in all three branches of the federal government.
 He is adept at leveraging his government experience to achieve favorable outcomes in matters involving federal administrative agencies, including rulemakings, enforcement matters, and challenges to agency action.